ciscoheat/slambda/README.md

 # Slambda

 Pronounced "slam-da", stands for Short Lambda.

-I was tired of those long lambdas so here's a shorter version (including those long ones as well, if needed!)
+Uses a format where `_` is assumed to be the first parameter.
+If more than one argument, use `_1` and `_2`, etc.

 ```haxe
 using Slambda;